-All borrowings under the credit agreement are subject to variable interest rates.
-Borrowings under the term loan facility bear interest at a rate per annum ranging from 1.5% to 1.75% over the Base Rate or 2.5% to 2.75% over the Eurocurrency Rate (each as defined in the credit agreement).
-The Base Rate is subject to an interest rate floor of 1.75% and the Eurocurrency Rate is subject to an interest rate floor of 0.75%, but only with respect to the term loan facility.
-Borrowings under the revolving credit facility bear interest at a rate per annum ranging from 1.25% to 1.75% over the Base Rate, or 2.25% to 2.75% over the Eurocurrency Rate.
+All borrowings under the credit agreement are subject to variable interest.
+At December 31, 2017, borrowings under the term loan facility bear interest at a rate per annum of 1.0% over the base rate, or 2.0% over the Eurocurrency rate (each as defined in the credit agreement), which is the one, two, three or six month LIBOR rate or, with applicable lender approval, the twelve month or less than one month LIBOR rate.
+With respect to the term loan facility, the base rate is subject to an interest rate floor of 1.75% and the Eurocurrency rate is subject to an interest rate floor of 0.75%.
+Borrowings under the revolving credit facility bear interest at a rate per annum ranging from 0.50% to 1.0% over the base rate, or 1.50% to 2.0% over the Eurocurrency rate.